Comprehensive Dreamweaver Tutorial

 To change the color of the background, go to the .css file and look for the header element.
 In this case, it is .hero.
 Look for the background-color line, and you’ll notice a certain cryptic number.

 That number is actually the HTML color code.
-Every color has its own number representation, and you can check it here.
+Every color has its own number representation that you can check on the official website.